KhronosGroup/glTF/specification/2.0/README.md

 #### node.scale

-The node's non-uniform scale.
+The node's non-uniform scale, given as the scaling factors along the x, y, and z axes.

 * **Type**: `number` `[3]`
 * **Required**: No, default: `[1,1,1]`

 #### node.translation

-The node's translation.
+The node's translation along the x, y, and z axes.

 * **Type**: `number` `[3]`
 * **Required**: No, default: `[0,0,0]`